qutip/qutip.github.io/devs.md

 The governance process and model for the QuTiP project can be found [here](https://github.com/qutip/governance).
 It also contains a [charter document](https://github.com/qutip/governance/blob/main/governance.md).

-For the detailled list of all our contributors, check out [our Git Hub repositories](https://github.com/qutip).
+For the detailled list of all our contributors, check out [our GitHub repositories](https://github.com/qutip).

 <div class="container-xxl px-3">